FBWE22-E08/SPA-lesson-plan/Week 07/13 February.md

      - Controlled components: react state as the single source of truth
      - Controlling the value of inputs
      - Handling multiple inputs with one `onChange` handler
-     - Submitting forms: making API calls on submit with data from state
      - Controlled Component
-     - Mutable ref objects

 ### Afternoon 13:00 - 16:15